 Allocations Between Transferors and Transferees.
 In general, taxable income or loss will be determined annually, will be prorated on a monthly basis and will be subsequently apportioned among the shareholders, in proportion to the number of shares beneficially owned by each of them as of the closing of trading on the last business day of a month.
 However, gain or loss realized on a sale or other disposition of Partnership assets other than in the ordinary course of business will be allocated among the shareholders beneficially owning shares as of the closing of trading on the last business day of a month in which that gain or loss is recognized.
 As a result, a shareholder acquiring shares may be allocated income, gain, loss and deduction realized prior to the date of transfer.
 The use of this method may not be permitted under existing Treasury Regulations.
 Accordingly, Kutak Rock LLP is unable to opine on the validity of this method of allocating income and deductions between transferor and transferee shareholders.
-The General Partner uses this method because it is not administratively feasible to make these allocations or nor losses might be reallocated among the shareholders, the Partnership's taxable income or losses might be reallocated among the shareholders, as well as shareholders whose interests vary during a taxable year, to conform to a method permitted under future Treasury Regulations.
+The General Partner uses this method because it is not administratively feasible to make these allocations on a more frequent basis.
+If this method is not allowed under the Treasury Regulations or only applies to transfers of less than all of the shareholder's interest, the Partnership's taxable income or losses might be reallocated among the shareholders.
+The General Partner is authorized to revise the method of allocation between transferor and transferee shareholders, as well as shareholders whose interests vary during a taxable year, to conform to a method permitted under future Treasury Regulations.